-- 1. Students already making satisfactory progress toward the Ph.D. may wish to receive the M.A. as a sign of progress toward the Ph.D.
+- Students already making satisfactory progress toward the Ph.D. may wish to receive the M.A. as a sign of progress toward the Ph.D.
 To do so, students must meet the M.A. degree requirements outlined later in this Handbook. - 2.
-Students already making satisfactory progress towards the Ph.D. may also wish to receive the M.A. as a terminal degree when changes in their circumstances (e.g., change in career plans, relocation, family situations, etc.) result in their inability to meet Ph.D. degree requirements.
-If circumstances change and such students choose to return to the graduate program within two years of receiving the M.A., the Department will automatically readmit them. - 3.
-Students whose progress toward the Ph.D. is below expectations can apply for the terminal M.A.
+Students already making satisfactory progress towards the Ph.D. may wish to receive the M.A. as a terminal degree when changes in their circumstances (e.g., change in career plans, relocation, family situations, etc.) result in their inability to meet Ph.D. degree requirements.
+If circumstances change and such students choose to return to the graduate program within two years of receiving the M.A., the Department will automatically readmit them. - Students whose progress toward the Ph.D. is below expectations can work towards an M.A. as a final degree.
 If, in the future, they wish to pursue the Ph.D. in this Department they must reapply for admission to the Ph.D. program.